-Shredded paper is no longer accepted at the curb and will need to be bagged and taken to one of the following drop-off locations to be recycled: East End, Hazelwood, West End, Strip District, and Construction Junction.
+- Shredded paper is no longer accepted at the curb and will need to be bagged and taken to specific drop-off locations.
+Click here for more information.

 Have an item that is not listed above?
 Visit Recycle This PGH for a deep dive into other common items.